 2. Know Your User’s Journey

-Getting providers onboard for either payment or as app promoters is important, but if the application is not suited to the needs of the ultimate end-user, the patient, it won’t have success.
+Getting providers onboard for either payment or as app promoters is important, but if the application is not suited to the needs of the ultimate end-user, which are the patients, it won’t have success.
 Who is your app meant for?
 Is it to be used by patients with a specific chronic illness?
 Are most potential users from a specific age group or geographic area?
 It’s critical to know exactly who your target audience is because you need to communicate with them.

 Consider the 2017 assessment that was conducted on apps for asthma sufferers.
 Asthma is a chronic disease, and there are currently 300 million individuals worldwide that suffer from it.
 By 2025, it’s estimated that 400-450 million individuals will have the disease.
 At the time of the study, there were nearly 1,500 mobile apps targeting asthma sufferers.
-That sounds great, until you learn that all of these apps captured less than one percent of the market.
+That sounds great until you learn that all of these apps captured less than one percent of the market.

 Why?
 What about these apps led them to fail?
 The app assessors cited reasons like little added value, no behavior change support, limited coaching, and not enough support for health care providers.
 These could have been the reasons, but the only way to really know is to find out from the people who should be using the apps but don’t find them helpful—people with asthma and their healthcare providers!